ruboin/SandP1500_wikipedia_scraper/README.md

 - The script works **backwards** in time using the change logs on Wikipedia.
 - The output is cleaned and deduplicated by `year` and `ticker`.
 - Wikipedia pages may change structure in the future; if errors appear, verify the relevant table nodes still exist on the page.

----

-## 📌 Example Use Case

-Want to analyze index changes over time?
-This script can help you:

-- Reconstruct historical index portfolios
-- Study turnover or survival of companies
-- Analyze performance of entrants/exits over the years